UstadMobile/retriever/README.md

 ["https://myserver.com/somebigfile", "https://myserver.com/otherfile"]

 response:
-tarball containing each requested url (in the same order as requested)
+zip containing each requested url (in the same order as requested)

 ```